debezium/debezium/CONTRIBUTE.md

 (This last command is a bit strange, but it basically is pushing an empty branch (the space before the `:` character) to the named branch.
 Pushing an empty branch is the same thing as removing it.)

+### Continuous Integration

+The project currently builds its jobs in two environments:

+- Travis CI for Pull Requests - https://travis-ci.org/debezium/debezium/builds
+  - Test only the current version of the adapters databases
+- Jenkins CI for tests matrix, deployment, release, etc - http://ci.hibernate.org/view/Debezium/
+  - Test multiple versions of the adapters databases
+  - Test Kafka versions
+  - Deploy and release

 ### Summary